vgallet/was/README.md

 cd /path/to/async-profiler-directory/bin
 ./asprof -e alloc -f memory.html <pid>
 ```

-Questions:
+> [!important]
- - Can you spot what is consuming more memory?
+> ❓ Can you spot what is consuming more memory?
+Why?
- - Why?

 #### async-profiler as a Java agent